azkarmoulana/bitmap-coding-challenge/README.md

 ### Running unit tests
 Unit tests are written using [Jest](https://jestjs.io/)
-1. Run `npm runttest` to run the unit tests
+1. Run `npm run test` to run the unit tests
 2. Alternatively, you can run `npm run test:watch` to run the test in watch mode